Table of Contents

 The assured procurement of Ragi at minimum support price(MSP) has changed their mind setup for this crop.
 The MSP hike in millets is bringing more hope among the farmers as they are able to make decisions before the cropping season.

-When you see the above data of procurement of ragi in Koraput, it gives happiness and the best thing is that Koraput district has procured the highest quantity of Ragi for the three consecutive years in the state under Odisha Millet Mission.
+When you see the above data on the procurement of ragi in Koraput, it gives happiness and the best thing is that Koraput district has procured the highest quantity of Ragi for four consecutive years in the state under Odisha Millet Mission.
 This shows the effort of all the stakeholders involved in this Millet Mission in Koraput.

 The introduction of Ragi in the Public Distribution System is ensuring the presence of millet in the diet around the year.